sniperezbuckets/cat_dog_image_classification/README.md

   - `efficientnet_model/`: This subdirectory contains the code and weights for a pre-trained EfficientNetB0 model, which achieved an accuracy of 97%.
 It includes both the model architecture and the pre-trained weights.

 - `app.py`: This file contains the Streamlit code for the interactive web application.
 Users can upload images of dogs and cats to the app and get real-time predictions using the trained models.
+- `requirements.txt`: This file contains all packages that need to be installed for the app to work.

 ## Usage